 For the press, the emergence of a George Wilson was both enthralling and outrageous.
 “This female is certainly a very extraordinary individual,” noted the Baltimore Gazette.
 “But she is silent in almost every particular in relation to herself.”
 She did not reveal her wealthy background, or her criminal past, or that she had been shipwrecked while on a transatlantic quest to find her exiled lover.
 All of that would come later, but for now, she was simply the “Female Horse Thief,” made notorious by the press in Baltimore and beyond.

 Horse theft was common in the 1830s, but female horse thieves were not.
 Horses were an essential and valuable commodity as an increasing number of pioneers and settlers pushed further west.
 Individuals and their communities relied on them for transport, agriculture, and cattle-drives.
-The loss of a horse was a hard-felt calamity, and the theft of a horse was a potentially lucrative undertaking.
+The loss of a horse was a hard-felt calamity, and the stealing of a horse was a potentially lucrative undertaking.
 Victims of horse theft placed notices in newspapers seeking the recovery of their animals, and specialist horse-theft detective agencies tracked thieves across the expanding country.

 “HORSE STOLEN,” declared a notice placed by James Draughon of Fayetteville, North Carolina.
 He was seeking the return of a dun-colored horse with a black mane and tail, with a speck in its right eye “occasioned by the blow of a switch.”
 “I will give a reward of TEN DOLLARS for the recovery of the horse and the apprehension of the thief,” he announced.

 Another victim, Henry Easterling of Bennettsville, South Carolina, offered $50 for his stolen bay horse and its thief — a suspicious-looking character who wore a large-brimmed black hat, smoked a finely-crafted imported pipe, “and might be judged by some to be a Frenchman.”